-As early as 1973, Rubin was piloting a new quality assessment method in all 13 of the Northern California KP medical centers.
+As early as 1973, Rubin was piloting a new quality assessment method in all 13 of the Northern California Kaiser Permanente medical centers.
 Rubin’s system, called Comprehensive Quality Assurance System (CQAS), had reviewers checking medical records of patients who had just been discharged from the hospital.
 The emphasis was on finding deficiencies in real time and auditing problem cases for questionable practices that may have contributed to bad outcomes.

 “He (Rubin) really pioneered the problem-focused approach to quality of care assessment and assurance,” Sapin said.
 “His motto was and is, “Find out what’s wrong, not what’s right, then fix it.”
 Rubin published his CQAS protocol in 1975 for the American Group Practice Association.

 In developing his model, Rubin was acutely aware of the difficulty of defining the relationship between process — delivery of care and drug administration — and the outcome of those treatments.
 Rubin argued that there are many “outcomes” in the continuum of care and many factors don’t affect the ultimate outcomes of good health, ability to return to work, or at the other end of the spectrum death or chronic illness or disability.